Resources

 Section

-Key Questons
+Key Questions

 Purpose

 What are we building and why?
+What problem does it solve?
+What opportunity does it unlock?

 Target Audience

+Who are we building for?
+What are their pain points?
 What personas or user segments are most relevant?

 Expected Outcomes

+What does success look like?
 What KPIs or metrics will we track?

-2. Design Details
+2. Design details

 Section